Sorcery and the Single Girl

 Is sorcery the answer to all of Jane’s problems?
 Or is magic only another name for disaster?

-Sorcery and the Single Girl, the second volume in the Jane Madison Series, is available as an Author’s Preferred Edition ebook and in print [Buy now!]
+Sorcery and the Single Girl, the second volume in the Jane Madison Series, is available as an Author’s Preferred Edition ebook and in print.
 (An explanation of Author’s Preferred Edition is here.)
+It is also available as an audiobook.
 It has been translated into French as Comment Trouver (Rapidement!)
 L’Homme Ideal?
-[Buy now!]

 <<< Chapter 1 >>>